-When schools open in November, Hackensack Public Schools will offer a hybrid schedule as well as a full time remote program as required by the guidelines set forth by the New Jersey Department of Education in the "The Road Back: Restart and Recovery Plan for Education" document.
+When schools open for in-person instruction, Hackensack Public Schools will offer a hybrid schedule as well as a full time remote program as required by the guidelines set forth by the New Jersey Department of Education in the "The Road Back: Restart and Recovery Plan for Education" document.
 For in person reopening, the entire district will operate in person at a reduced capacity with an all virtual option for parents and students.
 After surveying our parents, it was determined that it was preferred that students attended on the same days each week when possible.
 Students will be designated an "A" or a "B" day.
 "A" days are on Mondays and Thursdays, while "B" days are designated Tuesdays and Fridays.
 Wednesdays will be designated as an "A" or a "B" day depending on the week.
 Wednesdays will ensure that all students are receiving an equitable amount of in-person instruction.
 When in-person instruction resumes staff will be onsite for a minimum of four hours and forty minutes with a minimum of four hours in-person instructional contact time.
 Our half day Pre-K sessions will run from 9-11 am for our morning session and 1:00-3:00 pm for our afternoon session with a half hour virtual instruction.
+Our full day Pre-K session will operate from 9:00am-12:00pm.